Mocuba Solar Power Station: Overview

 The power station was developed by a consortium, the Mocuba Solar Energy Consortium, comprising (a) Scatec Solar, a Norwegian independent solar power producer (b) the Mozambican electricity utility company Electricidade de Moçambique and (c) KLP Norfund Investments, a subsidiary of Norfund.
 The power station produces 40 megawatts of electricity, which EDM will purchase for 25 years from the date of commissioning, according to an agreement signed between the owners of the power station and the Government of Mozambique.

 Ownership

 Mocuba Solar Power Station is owned by the entity that developed it, Mocuba Solar Energy Consortium.
 The table below illustrates the shareholding within the consortium:

 Timeline

 Construction began in June 2018 and was completed in July 2019.
 Commercial commissioning was effected in August 2019.

-Funding
+Financing

 The funds used to construct this power station, whose cost price is reported as US$76 million, were borrowed from (a) the World Bank Group and (b) the Emerging Africa Infrastructure Fund.